 Presto Labels Answers Your Frequently Asked Questions

 I want to use pictures copied from a website on my label.
 The picture looks great on the website, why don’t they look good when printed on my label?

-A. You are right about the photos looking great on the computer screen.
+You are right about the photos looking great on the computer screen.
 The computer screen’s phosphor lends brightness to the image’s color, making it visually appealing.
-Color on your computer screen is created by light shining through Red, Green and Blue (RGB) phosphors that cannot be exactly reproduced with digitally printing Cyan, Magenta, Yellow and Black (CMYK) inks.
+The color on your computer screen is created by light shining through Red, Green, and Blue (RGB) phosphors that cannot be exactly reproduced with digitally printing Cyan, Magenta, Yellow and Black (CMYK) inks.
 Even more importantly, the digital photo has been optimized for fast loading on the web page by reducing the file size through file compression.
 This means that the original high-resolution photograph had pixels permanently removed to make the file smaller.
 The smaller file might look good online (72 dots per inch), but when the image is printed (300 dots per inch or higher), it will look pixelated.
 For more information about raster graphics, please refer to our IMAGES video.

 Is your ink durable?
 Will the ink scratch off, be disrupted by moisture or a harsh environment?

 After printing, our durable UV inks are cured.
 UV inks are resistant to the harshest chemicals, moisture, rubbing, and UV rays without adding varnishes or overlaminates.
 Digital UV inks, paired with durable material, are the most durable labels in today’s market.

 If you print my labels, will they match my previous suppliers’ quality and color?